 At the same time, the muscles that relieve the joint are strengthened.
-Bauerfeind supports and orthoses make it easier to start getting active, despite osteoarthritis of the knee, because they stabilize the knee and reduce pain.
+Bauerfeind supports and orthoses make it easier to start getting active, despite osteoarthritis of the knee, because they stabilize the knee, activate muscles surrounding the joint and thus and reduce pain.

 When does surgery make sense in cases of osteoarthritis of the knee?

 In some cases, there is no improvement despite an appropriate diet, physiotherapy and regular, gentle exercise.
 If pain continues and everyday activities are affected, knee surgery should be considered.
 Joint preservation surgery, such as a cartilage transplant or axis correction in cases of bandy legs or knock knees, can be an option.
 If implants, i.e. artificial joints are introduced, the term is joint replacement surgery.
 This type of surgery is largely recommended to older patients, because these implants have a limited useful life and should ideally not be replaced.
 Arthroscopy is no longer used in cases of osteoarthritis of the knee because it has not been shown to provide any positive results in the long term.